henhen724/parameter_estimation/README.md

-# parameter_estimation
+# Quantum Dynamical Parameter Estimation
-A set of julia script for doing dynamic quantum parameter estimation.
+A set of julia scripts for doing dynamic quantum parameter estimation.